 Our ninth and final TSO, no. E4588 was built in 1956 as a standard Mark 1 Open Corridor coach.
 It arrived on the Railway with most of its original interior removed.
 Rather than restoring the coach back to its original condition, the coach was converted into a bar car, painted in mock-Pullman livery to complement the Pullman carriages and fitted with an authentic bar salvaged from a public house in Leeds.

-A development of the Open Coach, the Restaurant Miniature Buffet was the response to the increased need to tap into passengers’ changing eating and drinking habits whilst keeping operating costs low.
-The serving / storage area is situated in the centre of the coach from where light meals, snacks and drinks could be served, buffet style.
+Development of the Open Coach, the Restaurant Miniature Buffet was the response to the increased need to tap into passengers’ changing eating and drinking habits whilst keeping operating costs low.
+The serving/storage area is situated in the centre of the coach, where light meals, snacks and drinks could be served buffet style.

 The Railway has two such vehicles built in 1960.
-The coach that is used by the Railway as its mobile buffet and bar, no. E1835 has now been fitted with three real ale hand pumps whilst the storage cupboard has been converted into a mobile beer cellar.
-Prior to withdrawal from service by British Railways, E1835 was used on the services from London Liverpool Street to Cambridge and East Anglia.
+The Railway uses the coach as its mobile buffet and bar, no. E1835 has now been fitted with three real ale hand pumps whilst the storage cupboard has been converted into a mobile beer cellar.
+Before withdrawal from service by British Railways, E1835 was used on the services from London Liverpool Street to Cambridge and East Anglia.

 The first kitchen cars built by British Railways in the early 1950s were full kitchen vehicles with no seating accommodation for diners.
 These vehicles would operate in tandem with one or two restaurant cars.
-However, such combinations soon proved to be uneconomic, the vehicles weighing well over 110 tons.
-Two sittings of over 150 diners had to be served to justify the arrangement and very few of the services could produce such a level of custom.
+However, such combinations soon proved uneconomic, with vehicles weighing well over 110 tons.
+Two sittings of over 150 diners had to be served to justify the arrangement, and very few of the services could produce such a level of custom.
 This led to the development of a range of kitchen cars which consisted of half kitchen and half dining vehicles – a much more flexible arrangement.
-No. E1963 was one of the latter batch, built in 1960, and weighing 39tons.
-Its unclassified status meant that its 29 seats could be used for first class or second class diners.
+No. E1963 was one of the later batches, built in 1960 and weighing 39tons.
+Its unclassified status meant that its 29 seats could be used for first- or second-class diners.

 It was withdrawn from service in 1981 and converted for use by British Rail’s Derby Research Centre as ‘Laboratory Test Car No. 11’ and barrier coach for the Advanced Passenger Train between test locations.
 With the abandonment of the Advanced Passenger Train project, the former kitchen car was put up for sale in 1987 and bought by the KWVR.

 Much work was involved in refurbishing the vehicle.
-Air brakes were replaced by the original vacuum brake system and electric heating by steam heating.
-The gas cooking and supply, electric wiring, electric power generation, water heating and refrigeration were all replaced and updated to modern standards.
-Nevertheless, the overall layout and character of the kitchen area has been retained.
+Air brakes were replaced by the original vacuum brake system and electric heating with steam heating.
+Gas cooking and supply, wiring, power generation, water heating, and refrigeration were all replaced and updated to modern standards.
+Nevertheless, the overall layout and character of the kitchen area have been retained.

 Conversion of the former dining area into an extended food preparation area means that the coach is a full kitchen vehicle, fulfilling the function of its early 1950s predecessors.
-It was used in combination with Restaurant Car No. W1013 and the Pullman Cars on the Railways highly acclaimed White Rose Evening Dining Trains and on selected Sundays when there are Luncheon Trains operating.
-However modern hygiene standards are demanding and the coach was withdrawn needing upgrading and much work on the bodywork and running gear.
-It is now laid aside and has an uncertain future on the Railway especially now that ‘land-based’ catering facilities are available at Keighley.
+It was used in combination with Restaurant Car No. W1013 and the Pullman Cars on the Railways highly acclaimed White Rose Evening Dining Trains and on selected Sundays when Luncheon Trains are operating.
+However, modern hygiene standards are demanding, and the coach was withdrawn, needing upgrading and much work on the bodywork and running gear.
+It is now laid aside and has an uncertain future on the Railway, especially now that ‘land-based’ catering facilities are available at Keighley.